 Best practices are used in healthcare to deliver quality care that promotes optimal outcomes.
-The Office of Patient Experience has been identifying best practices throughout the enterprise to streamline patient experience initiatives, and a Best Practices Department was created in 2010.
-The Best Practices Department has a Director and Patient Experience Specialists who serve as experts in each domain of the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
+The Office of Patient Experience has been identifying best practices throughout the enterprise to streamline patient experience initiatives and has dedicated staff who serve as experts in each domain of the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
 They monitor national and local HCAHPS trends to identify how the top performing hospitals identify and maintain success.
-They consult with Cleveland Clinic institutes and community hospitals to identify, implement, and promote best practices.
+They consult with Cleveland Clinic institutes and community hospitals to identify, implement and promote best practices.
 They also perform unit observations to sustain best practices, which are promoted and shared so that other areas of Cleveland Clinic may replicate.

-The Office of Patient Experience is directed by Chief Experience Officer James Merlino, MD, FACS.
+The Office of Patient Experience is directed by Chief Experience Officer Adrienne Boissy, MD.

 The Office of Patient Experience team serves as an advisory resource, providing patient experience expertise for critical initiatives throughout the organization to ensure the consistent delivery of patient-centered care.
 The office also collaborates with many areas within the organization to develop and implement best practices aimed at improving the patient experience.

 2015 Patient Experience Summit opens registration, seeks abstract and speaker proposals